DJS593/E-Commerce_Back_End/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
   E-Commerce Back-end is a tool to allow a user the ability to query an ecommerce database.
-API routes were build to access the Product, Tag and Category tables using either the browser or software such as Insomnia.
+API routes were built to access the Product, Tag and Category tables using either the browser or software such as Insomnia.
 For example, a user can pull all product data, a product by prodcut ID, post new products, change information of existing products or delete a prodcut.
 The same functionality is available for the Category and Tag as well.
 Please note that the routes are 'products', 'catagories', and 'tags'.

   ## Table of Contents
   * [Installation](#installation)